-- (a) disobedience of instructions which regulate the conduct of volunteers at, and visitors to, State schools and school activities - (b) contravening school rules and policies - (c) behaviour that is likely to impede the learning of students at that school - (d) behaviour that is detrimental to the wellbeing of the students or staff at that school - (e) behaviour or actions that cause or are likely to cause injury to persons or damage to property - (f) behaviour that is likely to bring that school into disrepute - (g) behaviour that is likely to put a person at risk of harm - (h) harassment or stalking - (i) threatening behaviour - (j) discrimination - (k) bullying, including cyberbullying - (I) illegal behaviour - (m) unsociable behaviour - (n) sexualised behaviour - (o) any other behaviour that a principal determines to be unacceptable behaviour (identified in the school's Policy). - What actions constitute unacceptable behaviour are dependent on the context and should be considered on a case-by-case basis. - The unacceptable behaviour of an adult volunteer or visitor MUST occur on a school campus or at a school activity for section 136 of the Act to apply.
+- (a) disobedience of instructions which regulate the conduct of volunteers at, and visitors to, State schools and school activities - (b) contravening school rules and policies - (c) Driving and/or parking in an unsafe way within the school precinct.
+No vehicles are permitted to stop / stand or wait in the school driveway, enter the staff carpark or stop in 'No Standing' zones to drop off or pick up students.
+Speed limit in school carparks is 10 km/p/hr - (d) behaviour that is likely to impede the learning of students at that school - (e) behaviour that is detrimental to the wellbeing of the students or staff at that school - (f) behaviour or actions that cause or are likely to cause injury to persons or damage to property - (g) behaviour that is likely to bring that school into disrepute - (h) behaviour that is likely to put a person at risk of harm - (i) harassment or stalking - (j) threatening behaviour - (k) discrimination - (I) bullying, including cyberbullying - (m) illegal behaviour - (n) unsociable behaviour - (o) sexualised behaviour - (p) any other behaviour that a principal determines to be unacceptable behaviour (identified in the school's Policy). - What actions constitute unacceptable behaviour are dependent on the context and should be considered on a case-by-case basis. - The unacceptable behaviour of an adult volunteer or visitor MUST occur on a school campus or at a school activity for section 136 of the Act to apply.
 Principals should refer to the Legal Issues Handbook or contact Legal Services for advice if they are considering removal of an adult in response to unacceptable behaviour that occurs away from a school campus or school activity (e.g. unacceptable behaviour by a parent on social media).

-3.2 Responding to the unacceptable behaviour of a volunteer or visitor
+Responding to the unacceptable behaviour of a volunteer or visitor

 - The safety and wellbeing of children and students, and staff MUST be a priority when managing or responding to the unacceptable behaviour of a volunteer or visitor on a school campus or at a school activity. - Principals can choose not to use their authority to remove an adult for unacceptable behaviour and are to consider their own safety in determining their response. - School responses to unacceptable behaviour should be proportionate to the unacceptable behaviour of the volunteer or visitor.
 While schools are to endeavour to enact any behaviour policy in a consistent manner, it is acknowledged that every situation is different and approaches taken to manage unacceptable behaviour may reflect this.
-Please contact Legal Services if you require guidance or assistance when managing the unacceptable behaviour of a volunteer or visitor.

-• If the unacceptable behaviour of a volunteer or visitor has placed the safety of students or staff at risk, is a criminal act or poses a significant threat to property or the school environment, the school MUST report to and seek assistance from Emergency Services by phoning 000.
+Please contact Legal Services if you require guidance or assistance when managing the unacceptable behaviour of a volunteer or visitor. - If the unacceptable behaviour of a volunteer or visitor has placed the safety of students or staff at risk, is a criminal act or poses a significant threat to property or the school environment, the school MUST report to and seek assistance from Emergency Services by phoning 000.
 For further details on critical incident processes, refer to the Security and Emergency Management Procedures or contact Legal Services.

-3.3 Requiring an adult volunteer or visitor to leave the school or a school activity
+Requiring an adult volunteer or visitor to leave the school or a school activity